Shahabad Markanda: History

-The town was founded after the Second Battle of Tarain (Taraori) in 1192 by a general of Shahab-ud-din Muhammad Ghuri.
-Historically it was a Muslim majority town, with references made to a fort during Mughal times, and raids as well as sacking of the fort by Banda Singh Bahadur.
-It was pillaged by Babur for having rendered assistance to Ibrahim Lodhi.
-Significantly it also has a historic gurdwara of those times and many temples including Shri Markandeshwar Mahadev Shiv Mandir, Balasundri Mandir, Durga Mandir.
-After partition most of the Muslims left, and Punjabis, Sikhs and Hindus from Pakistan were resettled here.
+The town was founded after the Second Battle of Tarain (Taraori) in 1192 by the general Shahab-ud-din Muhammad Ghori.
+Historically, it was a majority Muslim town with references made to a fort during Delhi Sultanate times.
+This fort was pillaged by Babur following the First Battle of Panipat for having rendered assistance to Ibrahim Khan Lodi.
+It also has a historic mosque, a Sikh gurdwara, and many Hindu temples including Shri Markandeshwar Mahadev Shiv Mandir, Balasundri Mandir, Durga Mandir.
+After partition most of the Muslim inhabitants left, and Punjabi Sikhs and Hindus from Pakistan were resettled here.

-After the victory over Prithviraj Chauhan, Muhammad Ghuri donated 52000 Bigha of land to his commander Qutb-ud-din Aibak.
+After the victory over Rajput ruler Prithviraj Chauhan in the Second Battle of Tarain, the Ghurid ruler Muhammad Ghori donated 52,000 Bigha of land to his commander Qutb-ud-din Aibak.
 Mughal emperors Babur and Humayun also stayed here for some time.

-In 1757, the town was sacked and captured by the forces of the Hindu Maratha Empire.
-The Sikhs started occupying territory, Nishananvali misl, under Dasaundha Singh and Sangat Singh, took possession of a long and narrow stretch of land south of the Sutlej, extending from Singhanvala in Moga, Punjab district up to Shahabad with Ambala as the headquarters.
-The territory of Shahabad Markanda and Ismailabad fell to Sardar Mehar Singh.
+In 1757, the town was captured and sacked by the Marathas.
+Following its destruction, the Sikhs started occupying territory, the Nishananvali Misl, under Dasaundha Singh and Sangat Singh, took possession of a long and narrow stretch of land south of the Sutlej, extending from Singhanvala in Moga, Punjab district up to Shahabad with Ambala as the headquarters.
+The territory of Shahabad Markanda and Ismailabad fell to Sardar Meharban Singh.
 Several attempts were made by the Afghans to dislodge the Sikhs, but they were repulsed every time.

-It was during this period, between 1770 and 1780, that a magnificent old mosque, said to have been built by Mughal Emperor Shah Jahan in 1630, was converted into a gurdwara.
+It was during this period, between 1770 and 1780, that a magnificent old mosque, said to have been built by Mughal Emperor Shah Jahan in 1630, was converted into a Sikh gurdwara.
 The only major change was the demolition of its minarets.
 The gurdwara was named Mastgarh, this designation being commonly used for gurdwaras converted from mosques.
 Bhai Prem Singh of Hazur Sahib was appointed the first granthi.
 Gurdwara Mastgarh is on a high ground in the northeastern part of the town.
 The original prayer hall, under a high dome is used as the divan hall.
-The Guru Granth Sahib is seated in the centre in front of the mihrab.
+The Sikh holy book Guru Granth Sahib is seated in the centre in front of the mihrab.